st3v3nmw/fanaka/your-cv.rst

 Skills
 ------

 Be really careful with this. *Usually, it's a waste of space.* Most of these should have already been woven into the descriptions of what you did in the work history section, where they will have more meaning.
+On the other hand, some experts recommend including it.

 Consider: